jnthan1997/StreamProject/README.md

 sudo usermod -aG docker $username

 #this will help you to run docker without using root user

+sudo usermod -aG docker jenkins sudo systemctl restart jenkins

+#this will add jenkins to docker group for the automation script access docker NOTE: Use this command once the installation of jenkins is donce
+#If this command entered it will not be recognize as jenkins is not been made
 ```

 ## Build Docker image